You can increase the germination of katsura tree seeds with a few simple tricks. This makes for an experiment much worth trying at home!

 Male trees don’t bear fruit or seeds pods.

 Female trees require male trees to bear fruit – they are not self-pollinating.

 Any male of that species will do, as long as it’s really the same species (both C. japonicum or both C. magnificum).
 Within the species, any of the other katsura varieties will be compatible.

 If your tree isn’t bearing seeds, it may be for the following causes:

 - it’s a female, but there isn’t any male nearby.

 Lastly, your katsura tree may be too young.
-A tree must usually be several years old before the first flowers appear.
+A tree must usually be several years old before the first flowers appear and it can propagate.